Rutgers–Camden Digital Teaching Fellows

 - a stipend of $500 upon May workshops completion; and

-- a second stipend of $500 after presentation of the course re-design.
+- a second stipend of $500 after roundtable discussion

-The application period for the 2019 Fellowship will open shortly.
+The application period for the 2020 Fellowship is now open.
 Please contact firstname.lastname@example.org with any questions about the program or application process.